uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/create-data-dictionary.md

 Proper documentation of dictionary updates fosters accountability and creates a historical representation of all dictionary changes that will allow future operators of the dictionary to understand how the dictionary has evolved over time.

-When generating the release notes there are [conventions](https://github-tools.github.io/github-release-notes/concept.html) that have been established that help with transparency and readability of release notes.
+When generating the release notes there are [conventions][release notes conventions] that have been established that help with transparency and readability of release notes.
 The conventions include:

   1. Start the subject line with a verb (for example, Update to enumerated value)
   2. Use the imperative mood in the subject line (for example, Add, not Added or Adds header styles)